dmse-mit/3029/website/docs/intro.md

 ## 👋 Hi there!

-This is the website for MIT course **3.029** as taught in the spring of 2022.
+This is the website for MIT course **3.029** as taught in the spring of 2023.
 The full name of the course is _Mathematics and Computational Thinking for Materials Scientists and Engineers I_, and this is exactly what we hope to achieve this semester -- that is, introduce you to a rigorous (and fun) way of approaching your MSE courses and research using mathematics, computation, and visualization.

 We will be drawing examples from concepts you have seen in your previous MSE courses (notably, stucture concepts from 3.010), courses you are taking concurrently (notably, thermodynamics concepts from 3.020), and courses you will take in subsequent semesters (notably, solid-state concepts from 3.033).

-To be clear -- this is a tall order.
+To be clear--this is a tall order.
 It means that, at times, you will be asked to code and visualize concepts that are new to you, and we understand this is challenging.
 We ask that you trust us when we say this approach will bear fruit, if not by the end of this semester then by the time you see these concepts again in your lecture-based courses.
 On our end, we promise to put great effort and passion in teaching, and provide you with the necessary resources to succeed!